evaldasgr/meanstack/README.md

 - libtiff

 # Usage
 Firstly, the input image files must be prepared in the correct format.
-The utility accepts 8/16/32-bit TIFFs, 8/16-bit PNGs and JPEGs.
+The utility accepts 8/16/32-bit JPEG XL and TIFF, 8/16-bit PNG and JPEG images.
 The files must be placed in a directory and will be loaded in natural (numerical) order.

 Next, if image alignment is required, a rough alignment offsets file must be provided.
 This file may look like this:
 ```